On This Day in History: January 5

 - Ron Kittle, American baseball player and manager

-- Kevin Hastings, Australian rugby league player and trainer
+- Kevin Hastings, Australian rugby league player

 - Frank-Walter Steinmeier, German academic and politician, 14th Vice-Chancellor of Germany